Robert Dillon, 2nd Earl of Roscommon: Later life

-Dillon was appointed a privy concillor in 1627.
+Dillon was appointed a privy councillor in 1627.
 Dillon's mother died in 1628.

 During the Irish Parliament of 1634–1635 Dillon was elected on 5 July 1634 as one of the two MPs for Trim Borough.
 On 14 July 1634, his father took his seat in the Irish House of Lords.

 On 26 May 1638 Dillon was appointed one of the keepers of the great seal.

 Lord Deputy Christopher Wandesford died on 3 December 1640.
 On 15 December Charles I appointed Lord Dillon (i.e. Lord Dillon of Kilkenny-West) together with Sir William Parsons Lords Justices of Ireland, but Dillon was considered to have been too closely associated with Strafford and was replaced on 30 December.
 John Borlase was appointed as his successor on 31 December 1640.

 During the Irish Parliament of 1640–1649 Dillon was on 13 March 1640 again elected as one of the two MPs for Trim Borough.
 While he sat in the Commons, his father again sat in the Lords.

 His father died in March 1641 and Dillon succeeded as the 2nd Earl of Roscommon.
 He took up his seat at the Irish House of Lords on 1 August 1641.
 His seat in the Commons was filled by James Whyte.